Professor Anton Middelberg

 Awards and plenaries

 Professor Middelberg’s invention of peptide surfactants was awarded three major prizes including the 2006 TechConnect Prize in Boston.
-His recent invitations include plenary lectures at the World Congress of Chemical Engineering 9 GLS-11 in Seoul (2013) and the 14th Asia Pacific Confederation of Chemical Engineering Congress in Singapore (2012).
+His recent invitations include plenary lectures at the World Congress of Particle Technology in Beijing (2014); the World Congress of Chemical Engineering 9 GLS-11 in Seoul (2013); the 7th Vaccines and ISV Conference in Barcelona (2013); and the 14th Asia Pacific Confederation of Chemical Engineering Congress in Singapore (2012).
 He annually attends either the AIChE or ECCE meeting where, in his capacity as Editor-in-Chief of Chemical Engineering Science, he introduces the Danckwerts Award Lecturer.

 Key publications for the past five years